Lauren Brymer, MA, LCPC, CADC

 From 2002 to 2005, Lauren worked with individuals suffering from chronic and sever mental illness at Lincoln Park Psychiatric Unit.
 While adhering to Adlerian Theory, exploration into where the individuals came from and treating the individuals inferiorities helped drive them toward successful treatment.
 In 2004, Lauren shifted her focus toward assisting underprivileged children and families with the Illinois Youth Advocate Program in Harvey, IL.
 She had the opportunity to provide counseling services to children and adults involved in the child welfare system due to poverty, mental health diagnosis, legal, and/or substance abuse issues.
 Lauren found herself working toward reuniting families after successful treatment outcomes, and advocating for children lost within the welfare system.
 During this time, Lauren also worked at the Will County Health Department counseling both adolescents and adults suffering from substance abuse issues.

-In 2008, Lauren founded 21 Reflections, Professional Corporation in Naperville, IL.
+In 2008, Lauren founded 21 Reflections Professional Counseling in Naperville, IL.
 Her mission remains to provide psychotherapy treatments encouraging individuals and families to explore the influences in their lives most affecting their overall functioning.
 Clients attending therapy understand that the therapeutic relationship is critical toward achieving client driven goals.
 Clients are encouraged to evaluate and understand the influence in their lives stemming from parenting, birth order, lifestyle, career, relationships, and life experiences using various therapeutic techniques.

 Lauren's therapeutic approach continues to center around a holistic model utilizing Internal Family Systems (IFS), Adlerian Psychodynamic Theory, Mindfulness-Based Interventions, and Family Systems.
 Gaining an understanding of oneself from a holistic perspective can provide insight into the connection between one's thoughts, feelings, and behaviors - leading to a happier and healthier style of life.
+We are creatures of connection, and the connection begins within; if that connection is missing, the lack of self-attunement often shows up as disconnection, distress, or relational struggles.
+Lauren thrives in supporting clients as they deepen their inner awareness of their experiences, thoughts, and feelings, fostering insight, self-compassion, and meaningful growth.

 Licensed Clinical Professional Counselor

-(LCPC) - 180.006727
+(Illinois LCPC) - 180.006727

 Certified Alcohol and Other Drug Abuse Counselor